 Indeed, you could say that people play a key role in this regard, as they’re primarily responsible for your emotions.

-Empty nest syndrome and loss
+Empty nest syndrome and the feeling of loss

-It’s possible that mothers experience the feelings of loneliness at home the most.
+It’s possible that mothers experience feelings of loneliness at home the most.
 They’ve carried their children inside them and feel much more connected to them.

 But suddenly, you find that their bedroom is empty.
 You no longer have to worry about what time they’re going to get home, nor do you have the opportunity to talk to them as frequently.